Anti-Raid/splashtail/README.md

 In some cases, the internal representation of a type is not suitable for external usage.
 For example, the ``Module`` type used in ``botv2`` to store information about a module contains function pointers and internal fields that cannot be serialized/deserialized.
 In such cases, a canonical representation of the type can be made.
 For example, the ``Module`` type has a canonical representation of ``CanonicalModule`` which is sent by IServer etc. for use by external consumers such as the API and/or website.

-**Botv2 notes:** If a canonical representation is used, the structs should be in a seperate file and the ``From<T>`` trait should be implemented on the canonical type for the internal type.
+Note that if a canonical representation is used, the structs should be in a seperate file and the ``From<T>`` trait should be implemented on the canonical type for the internal type.
 This allows for easy conversion between the internal and canonical representations.

 ## Self-Hosting and Deployment